 Air pollutant emissions

-Indexed to 2005 Values
+Indexed to 2005 values

-Air pollutant concentrations (relative to 2005 baseline) (-)
+Air pollutant emissions (relative to 2005 baseline)

 Year CO NOx PM10 PM2.5 SO2 VOC NH3 Pb Dioxins